PHPOffice/PHPWord/docs/containers.rst

     $header = $section->createHeader();

 Be sure to save the result in a local object.
 You can use all elements that are available for the footer.
-See “Footer” section for detail.
+See "Footer" section for detail.
 Additionally, only inside of the header reference you can add watermarks or background pictures.
-See “Watermarks” section.
+See "Watermarks" section.

 Footers
 -------